adzialocha/it8951-video/README.md

 ## Credits

-* Bastian for finding almost every hack which made that work at all
+* Bastian for finding almost every hack which made this work at all
 * https://github.com/faassen/rust-it8951 for the SCSI over USB communication with IT8951